mattheworiordan/ably-cli/examples/web-cli/README.md

 * Node.js and pnpm installed.
 * Docker Desktop running (required by the `terminal-server`).
 * The main Ably CLI package built (`pnpm install && pnpm prepare` in the project root).
-* The Ably CLI Docker image built (`docker build -t ably-cli-sandbox .` in the project root).
+* The Ably CLI Docker image built (`docker build --no-cache -t ably-cli-sandbox .` in the project root).

 ## Setup